richardgaywood/paydata.org/content/sprawlrunners/characters/edges.md

 **Mod God** \
 Requirements: Veteran, Repair d10+, Improved Mod Shop

 Character gains a further 5 Mod Points.
-This Edge can be taken again at Legendary rank.
+This Edge can be taken a second time at Legendary rank.
 {{% /pageinfo %}}